Course Planning Basics

 • Some courses offer more than one section at different times to keep class sizes small and allow for flexibility in scheduling.
 Letters at the end of the course number indicate different sections of the same class (e.g. ENGL 1201-A, ENGL 1201-B).
 Students may choose any one section that fits their schedule.

 • In addition to the regular class, a number of courses involve a mandatory lab or tutorial component.
-In the academic timetable, compulsory labs are listed below the course and end with the letter L. Labs/tutorials may have more than one section listed (L 1, L 2, etc.).
+In the academic timetable and in Connect, compulsory labs are listed below the course and end with the letter L. Labs/tutorials may have more than one section listed (L 1, L 2, etc.).
 Students can choose whichever section fits best in their schedule.
 Labs do not count as separate courses in your registration.
 You must register separately for labs / tutorials at the same time that you register for the class.
+The exception to this is PHYS 1051 & 1551 (you will be enrolled in a separate lab period when you register for the course).

 • Ten minutes is sufficient time between classes to travel across campus.